ewannthomas/species-distribution-satellite/README.md

 # SPECIES DISTRIBUTION MODELLING
 The species distribution modelling is an ongoing collaborative research between Indian School of Business and Government of Himachal Pradesh.
-It attempts to make spatial predictions of 14 tree species using point based presence only data.
+It attempts to make multi-label spatial predictions of 14 tree species in Himachal Pradesh using point-based presence only data.
 The model framework is unsupervised classification.
 We incorporate random forest and XG-Boost models, along with robustness checks stemming from Generalized Linear Models (GLM).

 ### DATA
 - Sentinel 1